 Comparable to Scandinavia, (even more) in Frisia boat burials were the exception, not the rule.
 Why making this exception anyway, is still a big question mark.
 Archaeological artifacts and traces for long have not been viewed from a perspective of (religious) rituals.
 So, we might have missed a lot of information during excavations.
 And, understanding rituals from these data is terribly troublesome as well (Nieuwhof 2017).
 However, deposits of remains of the dead, and of grave fields as such, might have fulfilled a role in binding the soil to the community, in forming a common history and identity, and might even have been relevant politically.

 Boat graves were, as said, an anomaly.
-Some scholars see a parallel with the Nordic mythology of the god Freyr and his ship Skíðblaðnir, meaning ‘assembled from thin pieces of wood’.
-Or, others say, it was a political statement.
-Or, was it a woman who originated from the British Isles?
-(Dijkstra 2011).
+Some scholars see a parallel with the Nordic mythology of the god Freyr and his ship Skíðblaðnir, meaning 'assembled from thin pieces of wood'.
+Others say it was a political statement.
+Or, was it a woman who originated from the British Isles? as some speculate (Dijkstra 2011).
 A boat for her to row back to her motherland?
 However, it might go a bit deeper than all this.
-With simple, non-princely boat burials, like Solleveld, Skamby (Sweden) or Fallward (Germany), the significance of early-medieval boat burials must have been more than only to honour the elite and make a statement.
-The suggestion might be that the chosen persons for this special funeral treatment, were also to fulfill a continuous, active role between the world of the living, the community, and that of the dead.
-With the boat ferrying between both worlds, expressing the motion (Williams 2014).
+With simple, non-princely boat burials, like Solleveld, Skamby (Sweden), or Fallward (Germany), the significance of early-medieval boat burials must have been more than just to honour the elite and make a statement.
+The suggestion might be that the chosen persons for this special funeral treatment were also to fulfil a continuous, active role between the world of the living, the community, and that of the dead, with the boat ferrying between both worlds, expressing the motion (Williams 2014).

 And so, we made a full circle with the antique myth of ferryman Charon, and with the account of the Greek scholar Procopius.
 A liaison-concept stemming from the dawn of humanity, although moderated into many different variations through time.

-Note 1 - If interested in more ancient rituals concerning the dead, read our posts How to bury your mother-in-law and Groove is in the Hearth.
+Note 1 - If interested in more ancient rituals concerning the dead, read our blog posts How to bury your mother-in-law and Groove is in the Hearth.
+Very superstitious is the way.

 Suggested music